Chapter 3318:1-5 Exceptional Increases in Enrollment

 (F) The executive director will review the recommendation of the variance committee and the variance request and shall make a determination to approve, conditionally approve or to deny the request.

-(A) Pursuant to section 3318.03 of the Revised Code, the Ohio school facilities commission may, at the request of a school district board of education, approve a master plan, which includes renovation projects that exceed the cost of new construction for the student population assigned.
+(A) Pursuant to section 3318.03 of the Revised Code, the Ohio facilities construction commission may, at the request of a school district board of education, approve a master plan, which includes renovation projects that exceed the cost of new construction for the student population assigned.
 The projected cost for such renovation projects shall be determined pursuant to rule 3318-4-01 of the Administrative Code, and such renovation projects shall meet the requirements of rule 3318-5-02 of the Administrative Code.
 In no case shall the state contribution to such renovation project exceed the state share of the cost of new construction.

 (1) The cost of new construction for the same grade configuration and projected enrollment shall be determined according to rule 3318-4-01 of the Administrative Code that defines the calculation of the project budget.
 The cost shall not include items such as an allowance for demolition, swing space, environmental abatement or warm, safe and dry expenditures to stabilize an existing structure prior to replacement or other items as determined by the commission.